-SOWK 275 3 W History and Philosophy of Social Welfare Institutions and philosophies and the attempts of society and social welfare institutions to meet human needs.
+SOWK 275 3 W History and Philosophy of Social Welfare Institutions

+Exploration of changing value systems and philosophies and the attempts of society and social welfare institutions to meet human needs.
 Examination from both historical and current perspectives.
 Prerequisites: SOWK 121; either PLSC 124 or PLSC 274; and either HIST 101, HIST 102, HIST 134, or HIST 135.